CivMC/Civ/plugins/simpleadminhacks-paper/README.md

 ## Active Hacks

+Any hack can be theoretically live-disabled and enabled using:
+  `hacks <hackname> enable` or `hacks <hackname> disable` where the hackname is as listed.

+Type `hacks` to see what the current enable/disable status of all loaded hacks is.

+Type `hacks <hackname>` to see a readout of that particular hack's status or config.

+Type `hacks <hackname> get <configitem>` to see the current configuration setting for that config element in that hack.

+Type `hacks <hackname> set <configitem> <new value>` to set a new configuratoin value for that config element in that hack.
+Not all hacks support this.

 ### BadBoyWatch

 This hack keeps track of who breaks what, and what they broke to get there.
 I've got